Alternative versions of Spider-Man: Newspaper strip (Earth-77013)

 The Peter Parker of the daily Spider-Man newspaper strip continues his career as a struggling photographer constantly facing down the abuse of his less-than-satisfied boss J. Jonah Jameson, whilst battling crime in his disguise as Spider-Man.
 In addition to opposing classic enemies, much of the strip sees Peter battle new enemies.
 He has also teamed up with various heroes through the strip's run, such as Daredevil and Wolverine.
 He is married to Mary Jane in this continuity, and has often been aided by her in his battles with his enemies.
 This universe was visited by Morlun during the "Spider-Verse" event, but due to time distortions constantly resetting things so that the simplest actions take weeks to progress, Morlun finds his efforts to consume this version of Peter fruitless.
-The Master Weaver of the Inheritors elects to rebel against his masters for once and seals this universe away in a pocket dimension, where it will remain safe from any further attacks.
+The Master Weaver of the Inheritors elects to rebel against his masters for once and seals this universe in a pocket dimension, where it will remain safe from further attacks.